Are you considering a trip to the stunning southwestern tip of England? Are you wondering what things to do in Cornwall?

 But surfing isn’t all you can do, you can swim, snorkel, SUP and go coasteering (amongst many other things!).

-Last time I was in Newquay I took the Global Travellers family coasteering with Barefeet Coasteering.
+A couple of years back I was in Newquay I took the Global Travellers family coasteering with Barefeet Coasteering.
 We explored our way along the coast, swimming through crystal blue water and climbing up coastal cliffs before leaping up to 30 feet into the sea.
 The sun was shining and we grabbed a pizza and beer at Fistral Beach Bar afterwards, overlooking the ocean!

 7. St. Mawes and the Hidden Hut!